Hemophilia Treatment Centers

 The Benefits Of A Hemophilia Treatment Center1

-Hemophilia treatment centers do more than support people with bleeding disorders and help them through life situations—studies have shown that they might actually help them live healthier lives.
+Hemophilia treatment centers do more than support people with bleeding disorders and help them through life situations.

 - Comprehensive Medical Care - Hemophilia Treatment Centers.
 The National Hemophilia Foundation website. http://www.hemophilia.org/NHFWeb/MainPgs/MainNHF.aspx?menuid=203&contentid=385.
 Accessed January 26, 2017.